baselime/docs/sending-data/kubernetes.md

     </match>
 ```
 !!!
 Note
-Make sure to replace `YOUR_API_KEY` with the API key you obtained from the Baselime console.
+Make sure to replace `BASELIME_API_KEY` with the API key you obtained from the Baselime console.
 !!!

 Next, we need to create a DaemonSet that will run Fluentd on each node in your cluster.